Free Jazz up close: Experience spontaneous sounds in the Garelly House!

 But what exactly is free jazz?
 Loud Wikipedia it is a further development of jazz that has emerged since the 1960s.
 Musicians experimented with new sounds that challenged traditional playing positions.
 The term has its origins in Ornette Coleman's 1960 record of the same name and has since spread across industries.
 Free Jazz can be understood as a protest against social injustices and as an expression of individual artistic freedom.

-The pioneers of this style of music, including greats such as John Coltrane and Cecil Taylor, were characterized by their departure of conventional harmony and rhythm.
-With the cancellation of these rules, they created space for creative freedom and passion.
-These principles will also be felt at the "Usus" event in Saarbrücken, where the musicians appreciate the traditions and at the same time indulge in new soundscapes.
+The pioneers of this style of music, including greats like John Coltrane and Cecil Taylor, were influenced by their departure from conventional harmony and rhythm.
+By removing these rules, they created space for creative freedom and passion.
+These principles will also be felt at the “USUS” event in Saarbrücken, where the musicians will honor traditions and at the same time indulge in new worlds of sound.

 Challenges and future of free jazz

-As part of the Free Jazz Festival in Saarbrücken, which recently took place, there were also challenges in addition to impressive performances.
+As part of the Free Jazz Festival in Saarbrücken, which recently took place, there were not only impressive performances but also challenges.
 Loud Free Jazz Blog The festival's financing could not be secured as usual this year because the previous federal funding was no longer available.
 However, thanks to the support of local and private donors, a varied program was able to be put together.
 The organizers are optimistic about the next festival, despite financial uncertainties.

-Free jazz has been through a remarkable development since its beginnings and continues to celebrate both in Europe and in the United States.
-Events like "Usus" in the Garelly house are not only opportunities to experience this exciting music, but also important to keep tradition alive and to carry it into the future.
-With everything that the scene has to offer us, it is to be hoped that the uncertainties of the past will not limit the creative potential of the musicians.
+Free jazz has undergone remarkable development since its beginnings and continues to be celebrated in both Europe and the United States.
+Events like “USUS” in the Garelly House are not only opportunities to experience this exciting music, but also important for keeping the tradition alive and carrying it into the future.
+With everything the scene currently has to offer us, we can only hope that the uncertainties of the past do not limit the musicians' creative potential.

-If you are interested in innovative sounds and exciting musical experiences, you should mark the 4th October in the calendar and drop by in the Garelly house.
-Free jazz is not only played here, but alive!
+Anyone interested in innovative sounds and exciting musical experiences should mark October 4th in their calendar and stop by the Garelly House.
+Free jazz is not just played here, it is alive!